UW-ACL/HALO/README.md

 ## Overview
 This repository contains submodules to both the **Hazard-Aware Landing Site Selection (HALSS)** and **Adaptive Deferred-Decision Trajectory Optimization (Adaptive-DDTO)** repositories, as well as code to interface these submodules together in the **AirSim** environment.
 In each aforementioned submodule repository, you will find a 📜`demo.ipynb` file that illustrates how each algorithm works.
 Results from the full paper cannot be precisely replicated at this time, as the full HALO environment assets cannot be made public, however instructions are provided below to enable simulation in a similar environment with a provided digital elevation map (DEM).

+If any information in this README is unclear, any setup issues are encountered, or consultation for a specific application is desired, please feel free to reach out to the corresponding authors:
+* Christopher Hayner (`haynec@uw.edu`)
+* Samuel Buckner (`sbuckne1@uw.edu`)

 ## Setup

 ### Software Requirements: